 For daily wit & wisdom, sign up for the Almanac newsletter.

-Nesting season has begun!
-Eggs should be laid very soon.
-Learn all about owls and their nesting habits—and tune in to a barred owls’ nest livestream (now with an interior camera)!
+Owl nesting season begins in winter!
+Learn all about owls and their nesting habits—and tune in to a barred owls’ nest livestream.

 About the Barred Owl and Great Horned Owl